 And so on to pastries and desserts: particularly popular across Spain are ensaimadas, a sweet spiral pastry topped with icing sugar and often taken with hot chocolate for breakfast.

-Cakes flavoured with almonds or toasted nougat and carquinyols – almond macaroons – are available wherever you go, and if it’s cold and refreshing you crave to complete a Menorcan meal, then La Menorquina is a locally produced and particularly creamy ice cream.
+Cakes flavored with almonds or toasted nougat and carquinyols – almond macaroons – are available wherever you go, and if it’s cold and refreshing you crave to complete a Menorcan meal, then La Menorquina is a locally produced and particularly creamy ice cream.

 One of Menorca’s national dishes is the Baked cuttlefish – Sépia al Forn, a favorite among locals.